-This is a double down on porcini mushrooms: There is porcini powder in the pasta, and the filling is a puree of fresh porcini mushrooms.
+These mushroom ravioli are a double down on porcini mushrooms: There is porcini powder in the pasta, and the filling is a puree of fresh porcini mushrooms.
 I make a lot of ravioli and other filled pasta, but this ranks as one of my favorites: It is the earth in a bite.

-- 2 chopped garlic cloves
+- 2 cloves garlic

-- 1/2 cup cream
+- 1/2 cup heavy cream

 - 3 tablespoons butter